sonic-net/SONiC/doc/mgmt/Management Framework.md

 ##### 3.2.1.1.5 Future enhancements

-* Support for additional Data nodes such as RPC, Actions, and notifications(if required).
+* Support for additional YANG actions and notifications(if required).
 * Support for RESTCONF query parameters such as depth, filter, etc
-* Support for other RESTCONF features such as capabilities.
-* Support for HTTPS with X.509v3 Certificates.
 * Support for a pattern in string, the range for integer types and other OpenAPI header objects defined in https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#header-object
 * Other misc OpenAPI related constraints will be added